jschuemann/nBio_docs/Modeling/DNARepair.rst

 The methodology behind DaMaRiS has been published in [Ingram2019]_, [Henthorn2019]_, [Henthorn2018]_, [Henthorn2017]_.

-McMahon
+MEDRAS
 --------

-The McMahon model propagates DSBs in a temporal fashion taking into account the three major repair processes, NHEJ, Homologous Recombination (HR) and Backup or Microhomology Mediated End Joining (MMEJ).
-Each break can either be correctly or incorrectly (misjoined) repaired.
+The MEDRAS (Mechanistic DNA Repair And Survival) model has been developed at Queen's University, Belfast.
+Beginning from an initial distribution of DNA damage, it probabilistically models the interaction of free DSB ends, based on a spatially-dependent interaction probability.
+This is used to calculate rates of both correct rejoining and misrepair.
+This process models the kinetics of repair through each of the three major repair processes (NHEM, Homologous Recombination (HR) and Backup/Microhomologoy Mediated End Joining (MMEJ) ), allowing the simulation of cells with different repair capacities.
+MEDRAS can generate predictions of a range of biological endpoints, including DSB repair kinetics as well as rates of double strand break misrepair, mutation, and chromosome aberrations.
+Survival can also be modelled for a range of different cell backgrounds.

 The model has been described in [McMahon2016]_ and [McMahon2017]_.
-The McMahon model takes DSB damage distribution as input, but is (currently) an external Python-based program that can be linked to TOPAS-nBio via the SDD.
+MEDRAS takes DSB damage distributions as input, but is (currently) an external Python-based program that can be linked to TOPAS-nBio via the SDD.
+The SDD-compatible MEDRAS model can be downloaded from https://github.com/sjmcmahon/Medras-MC.

 References